Terrible Trio: Doctor Mid-Nite

 In the Doctor Mid-Nite miniseries, the Trio have moved their operations to Portsmouth and have become the industrial leaders Fisk, Shackley, and Volper, heads of the investment firm Praeda Industries.
 The Trio adopt their guises as part of rituals they perform to bring good fortune to their endeavors, calling upon elemental spirits.
 The Trio attempt to destroy much of the city, leaving only the property in the worst sections of the city - which they own and can sell for profit.
 As part of their plan, the Trio also operate as drug lords, selling the steroid A39 to create zombie-like soldiers.
 When Pieter Cross begins investigating their affairs, they attempt to kill him, but only succeed in blinding him.
 Doctor Mid-Nite foils the three's plans and they are sentenced to life imprisonment.

 Detective Comics

 The presumed-to-be-deceased Shark is named as Sherman Shackley.
 In this issue, the Fox's last name is Fisk and the Vulture's last name Volper, though no first names are given for either character.
 The Shark, in an attempt to reinvent himself after suffering a psychotic breakdown, fakes his own death by replacing his teeth with shark teeth and attempts to murder his partners before Batman stops him.
 The Trio are imprisoned in Arkham Asylum, where the Fox and the Vulture ally with the Great White Shark and the latter replaces Shark in the group.

 DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 There are two different versions of the Terrible Trio: